-If the appeal is allowed to proceed, it will be heard by SEARC.
-The Director of Academic Educational Affairs shall communicate to the student the names of the SEARC membership.
-The student then has 48 hours to submit to the Dean's Liaison for Academic Educational Affairs up to two written challenges-for-cause to the SEARC's membership.
+The Director of Academic Educational Affairs (Dean's Liaison) shall communicate to the student the names of the SEARC membership.
+The student then has 48 hours to submit to the Director of Academic Educational Affairs (Dean's Liaison) up to two requests for substitution of SEARC members for their appeal.